UWE-AI-GROUP/GRAIMATTER-TEST/WP2/readme.md

 # Folder for WP2 Actions and Materials

 ## contents
->- workplan.md : first sketch of workplan, this wil lbe subject ot change as we progress
+>- workplan.md : first sketch of workplan, this will be subject to change as we progress
->- wrapper: branch of main projecty assoicated with the wrapper concept
+>- wrapper: branch of main projecty assocaited with the wrapper concept: **Exists in its own branch**
 >- tools: branch of the project assoiated with evaluating privacy assessment tools